 The popcorn you are about to make is one flavored with vibrant South Asian spices, and has a savory and addicting flavor.
 Trader Joe's came out with a popcorn called Bollywood popcorn.
-The fitting name is a reference to the exciting film culture of India and the joys of snacking on popcorn in front of the big screen.

 This fusion of American buttered popcorn and Indian spices is the ideal movie-watching snack, or just for snacking whenever you feel like.